top of page

 • If your leaders listen more than they talk.

-These daily emotional cues are what drive performance.
+These daily emotional cues drive performance.
 Without them, strategy becomes a forgotten PDF.

 The Hidden Cost of Disengagement